fadoua-ennayri/system_engineering-devops/0x03-shell_variables_expansions/README.md

-# Shell Variables and Expansions
+This project contains scripts about shell variables, expansions and aliases.# Shell Variables and Expansions